trautw/SCD-Quickstart/docs/index.md

 ## Do's and dont's
 * Be open minded.
 The group will help you.
 They will tell you when to join and when it's better to watch.
 * Don't ask your neigbour/partner for help.
 Raise your arm.
-It is absolutely perfect to ask every question.
+It is absolutely perfect to ask any question.
+Really.

 ## Dressing
 * No high heels.
 No Sneekers.
 I started with gymnastics shoes.